josep-pujol/fsfd-tasking/README.md

     - edit tasks I create
 	- edit Status fields of other tasks

-Mockup versions of the Design fase of this project are included in this repository in the [**readme_files**](readme_files/wireframes-mockups.pdf "Wireframes and Mockups") folder.
+Mock-up versions of the design phase of this project are included in this repository in the [**readme_files**](readme_files/wireframes-mockups.pdf "Wireframes and Mock-ups") folder.

 ### App Overview